mems/calepin/Development/HTML/HTML.md

 **Don't use it.** It require JS and to update aria attributes.
 So why use form fields?

 States are saved by browsers ("remember form values").
-To disable autofill, see [Disabled autofill](#Disabled autofill).
+To disable autofill, see [Disable autofill](#disable-autofill).
 Inputs must use `position: fixed` to fix the possible autoscroll-when-focus (interest area).
 If input is nested in form, `form=""` should be added.